Donate to the Collections

 Monetary Appraisals for Tax Deductions

 In certain circumstances, it may be possible for a donor to take a tax deduction for the donation of a manuscript collection to he Archives.
 Donors are encouraged to speak with their tax accountants or attorneys about this possibility.
 By federal law, Archive staff cannot give tax advice or appraise the monetary value of a collection.
-They are able to provide donors with a list of manuscript appraisers, but it is the donor's responsibility to arrange for and bear the cost of any appraisal.
+It is the donor's responsibility to arrange for and bear the cost of any appraisal.
 The relevant IRS publications are:

 • Publication 651, Determining the Value of Donated Property